ratan325/hacktoberfest/README.md

    _\__|__/_
   (___/ \___)
 </pre>
-Use this project to make your first contribution to an open source project on GitHub.
+Use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!
-Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open source community by completing some simple tasks in this project.
+Celebrate [Hacktoberfest](https://hacktoberfest.digitalocean.com/) by getting involved in the open-source community by completing some simple tasks in this project.

 This repository is open to all members of the GitHub community.
 Any member may contribute to this project without being a collaborator.
-Actually, this repository wa
+Actually, this repository WA

 ## Getting started
 * Fork this repository (Click the Fork button in the top right of this page, click your Profile Image)